 This is a reading and writing class—part lecture, part seminar, part workshop—in which students explore a series of themes (including love, loss, family, and identity) both by writing about their own lives and by reading British and American memoirs, autobiographies, letters, and personal essays.

 First-person writing is a peculiar blend of candor, catharsis, narcissism, and indiscretion.
 The purpose of this class is to harness these elements with sufficient rigor and imagination that self-portraiture becomes interesting to others as well as to oneself.
-An older work, written between the late eighteenth and the mid-twentieth century, will be paired each week with a more recent one on the same theme—a coupling designed to erode the traditional academic boundaries between eras and between “ought” and “want” reading.
+Each week, we will read two works on a particular theme, one “old” (ranging from four decades to more than two centuries ago) and one “new” (mostly from the last two decades) —a coupling designed to erode the traditional academic boundaries between eras and between “ought” and “want” reading.
 (For instance, when we consider the theme of love, we will read excerpts from H. G. Wells’s On Loves and the Lover-Shadow and Joyce Maynard’s At Home in the World, and write personal essays on an aspect of love, not necessarily romantic.)
 Readings will include works by James Baldwin, Samuel Taylor Coleridge, Joan Didion, Lucy Grealy, Maxine Hong Kingston, Mary McCarthy, James Thurber, and Virginia Woolf, among others.
 Our connections to the readings will be reinforced by several author visits.
 By writing a thousand-word first-person essay every other week, students will face the same problems the authors in our syllabus have faced, though they may come up with very different solutions.
 Students will critique each other’s work in class and by e-mail.
 Each student will have at least five individual conferences with me, most of them an hour long, in which we’ll edit your work together.

 1. The standard application specifies “a” writing sample.
 Ignore that!
 I can assess your work better if you submit two samples, totaling 5-15 pages if double-spaced work or around half that if single-spaced.
 (If the total length exceeds that, please mark the sections to which I should pay particular attention.)
-You may even submit three samples if one is very short (for instance, a Daily Themes one-pager).
+You may even submit three samples if one is very short (for instance, a Daily Themes one-pager, in which case please note the prompt).

 2. If possible, your samples should belong to the same genre we’ll be reading and writing (“non-non”–nonacademic nonfiction).
 Personal essays, other nonacademic essays, and literary journalism would all be appropriate.
 In other words, writing about yourself would be welcome but not required.
 (If fiction is your strength, one but not both of your samples may be a short story.
 Similarly, if you’re a playwright, one sample may be a scene from a play.
 The other sample should be non-non.)
 Choose pieces that give your literary style a thorough airing.
 Cogency will be valued; interminable tomes will cause me to droop.